bishengliu/warehouse/README.md

 - parepare the infra as code if needed.

-- logs and performance monitoring
+- logs and performance monitoring;

+- more backend and frontend (unit) tests (I would like to take the TDD approach if with enough time).